 - Too much time spent working takes a personal toll.

 This insight is like hidden gold.
-As you deal with a specific set of concerns over and over again, you unknowingly develop a system.
+As you deal with a specific set of concerns over and over again, a system starts to emerge.
 It’s true with all of my clients.

 3. Develop Your Niche Marketing Strategy

 Expect to receive referrals as your niche develops.
-They’re great for your business and they validate your work.
+Referrals are great for your accounting practice and they validate your work.

-Many businesses rely solely on referrals.
-But, that’s like placing your business growth in someone else’s hands.
+Many accounting professionals rely solely on referrals.
+But, that’s like placing your firm’s growth in someone else’s hands.
 Sometimes your source suddenly dries up.
 Then what?

 - Diversity.
 Develop your game plan.
 Some marketing efforts achieve quick results while others lead to long term results.
 Then there’s the wild card.
 These efforts deliver different results than you expected.